 There’s nothing wrong with comparing yourself to others.
 We all do it all the time.
 It’s comforting to find others with similar interests, backgrounds, dreams, skills and yes ailments and diseases.
 It’s human nature.
 It’s also human nature to rightly (or wrongly) assume that the grass is always greener on the other side.
 Again, it’s human nature to compare, even when talking about cancer.
 Doing so can actually be helpful.

 Lately there has been a fair amount of discussion about divisions in Cancer Land, or more specifically, in Breast Cancer Land.
 Personally, I don’t see these divisions as anything new.
 They’ve always been there, but just like with many issues today, social media has a way of amplifying things.

-My hope is that social media also has the potential to open up discussions and in doing so, potentially to build unity as well.
+Social media also has the potential to open up discussions and in doing so, build unity as well.